ShreeNiraula/Azure-ARM/README.md

 # Azure-ARM
-Azure ARM is a key component of Infrastructure as Code (IaC) in Microsoft Azure, allowing for the creation and management of infrastructure using templates and APIs
+Azure ARM is a key component of Infrastructure as Code (IaC) in Microsoft Azure, allowing for the creation and management of infrastructure using templates and APIs.
 ###### Date: 25-March-2023 <br>
 ###### Version: 1.0 </br>
 #### Social Media: Twitter: [@ShreeNiraula](https://twitter.com/ShreeNiraula) | LinkedIn: [ShreeNiraula](https://www.linkedin.com/in/shreeniraula/)